Loading...

 Portion Control

-Incorporate non-starchy vegetables such as spinach, broccoli, or bell peppers into your meal.
-They are low in carbohydrates and can help slow down the absorption of glucose.
+Incorporate more high-fiber vegetables like broccoli or spinach into your meal.
+These can help slow down the absorption of carbohydrates.

 Choose Whole Grains